Utility Avoidance

 Scottish Water's Zero Strike Initiative

-Scottish Water's Zero Strike Initiative is the framework that governs utility location and avoidance across its supply chain.
-It sets minimum standards for training, documentation, PPE, survey methodology, and permit management.
-The key ZSI elements embedded in this course include:
+Scottish Water's Zero Strike Initiative is the framework that governs utility location and avoidance across its supply chain, ensuring compliance with current legislation and guidance for avoiding danger from underground services.
+It sets minimum standards for cat and genny training, documentation, PPE, survey methodology, and permit management.
+The key ZSI elements embedded in this training course include:

 Classroom Content